woocommerce/woocommerce/plugins/woocommerce-admin/readme.txt

 WooCommerce Admin is a new JavaScript-driven interface for managing your store.
 The plugin includes new and improved reports and a dashboard to monitor key metrics of your site.

-**BETA SOFTWARE**

-This plugin is under active development and, as such, we advise you to first install WooCommerce Admin in a staging/test environment.
-While this code is being run in production on sites, we recommend you first verify it works for you in a test environment, the same as any plugin for WooCommerce.

 **New Reports for WooCommerce**

 WooCommerce Admin has a host of new reports that are optimized for speed and have advanced filters that allow you to dive into data about your store: